awsdocs/amazon-ec2-user-guide/doc_source/burstable-credits-baseline-concepts.md

 | Previous generation |
 | T2 |  Earned credits, Accrued credits, Spent credits, Launch credits \(Standard mode only\), Surplus credits \(Unlimited mode only\)  |  Standard \(default\), Unlimited  |  0 days \(credits are lost when an instance stops\)  |

+**Note**
+Unlimited mode is not supported for T3 instances that are launched on a Dedicated Host\.

 ## Earn CPU credits<a name="earning-CPU-credits"></a>

 Each burstable performance instance continuously earns \(at a millisecond\-level resolution\) a set rate of CPU credits per hour, depending on the instance size\.
 The accounting process for whether credits are accrued or spent also happens at a millisecond\-level resolution, so you don't have to worry about overspending CPU credits; a short burst of CPU uses a small fraction of a CPU credit\.